What are your options when it comes to replacing a missing tooth?

 The dental implant itself is inserted into your jaw to replace the tooth root.
 Then the crown, bridge, or denture is attached to the dental implant to give you a whole tooth replacement.

-Dental implants are not just for older people
+Brisbane dental implants are not just for older people

 There are many reasons you can lose a tooth: